 Finally, you want to establish a support mechanism within the Self-Service community.
 That might mean establishing a Community of Excellence within a SharePoint site or Microsoft Teams channel.
 Whatever communication and collaboration tool you use, you want to enable your Self-Service community to share tips, best practices, and lessons learned to start being self-sufficient.

 In this blog and the previous one, we talked about benefits to IT-Managed analytics and benefits to Self-Service analytics.
 In the end, I think that it isn’t an “either/or” decision; I think it’s an “and”.
 The best solution for an organization is often a combination of IT-Managed and Self-Service.
-We will explore this topic more in the next blog of the series.
+If you want to enable your organization transform data into actionable insights, then contact us.